 The interview that you are most likely to face is a structured interview with a traditional format.
 It usually consists of three phases.
 The introductory phase covers the greeting, small talk and an overview of which areas will be discussed during the interview.
 The middle phase is a question-and-answer period.
 The interviewer asks most of the questions, but you are given an opportunity to ask questions as well.
 The closing phase gives you an opportunity to ask any final questions you might have, cover any important points that haven’t been discussed and get information about the next step in the process.

 You are not finished yet.
 It is important to assess the interview shortly after it is concluded.
-Following your interview you should:
+Following your interview, you should: